Ashnikko on new track 'You Make Me Sick' and her next project: "I'm controlling the narrative"

-Ashnikko spoke to NME on the BRITs 2023 red carpet about her new track ‘You Make Me Sick’ and what to expect from her next project.
+Ashnikko spoke to NME on the BRITs 2023 red carpet about their new track ‘You Make Me Sick’ and what to expect from her next project.
 Watch our video interview above.

 Last week, the singer shared their first new single since 2021, an aggressive industrial-trap cut titled ‘You Make Me Sick!’